ZoiPer/public-docs/configuration-data.md

   * Type: ***integer***.
   * Default value: `60` when UDP is used, `600` when TCP is used.

-* `resubscription_mode`: this option determines whether and how often the subscription of this account should expire (i.e. how often resubscription requests should be sent by the phone).
-  * Type: ***text enumeration***.
-  * Possible values:
-    * `default`: This value means that resubscription requests are sent every 30 seconds for UDP or every 600 seconds for TCP.
-    * `custom`: This value means that resubscription requests are sent on a user-specified interval (configured in the `resubscription_time` option).
-  * Default value: `default`.

-* `resubscription_time`: this option defines a custom interval (in seconds) for resubscription requests sent by the phone to the SIP server used for this account.
-  * Type: ***integer***.
-  * Default value: `60` when UDP is used, `600` when TCP is used.

 ## Diagnostic options (the `diagnostics` section)

 * `enable_debug_log`: this option determines whether the phone should write debug messages (*debug log*) to a log file.